NuGet/NuGet.Client/docs/coding-guidelines.md

 #### Unit test class naming

-Test class names end with `Test` and live in the same namespace as the class being tested.
-For example, the unit tests for the `NuGet.Fruit.Banana` class would be in a `NuGet.Fruit.BananaTest` class in the test assembly.
+Test class names end with `Test` and live in a similar namespace as the class being tested.
+For example, the unit tests for the `NuGet.Fruit.Banana` class would be in a `NuGet.Fruit.Banana.Test` class in the test assembly.

-TODO NK - This is not something we have honored.

 #### Unit test method naming